vicentejerezos/walmart/READme.txt

 This Dataset contains historical sales data for 45 Walmart stores located in different regions.
-Each store contais a number of Departments and our goal is to correctly predict the weekly sales.
+Each store contains a number of Departments and our goal is to correctly predict the weekly sales.

 ## PROJECT PLANNING